Category: Feature home page

 Morocco evening

-As night falls, the lights go on in Taddert’s main street.
+As night falls, the lights turn on in Taddert’s main street.

-There’s an air of expectancy as everyone waits for the busses to arrive.
+There’s an air of expectancy as everyone waits for the buses to arrive.

-The town is the favourite meal stop of people traveling over the Tizi n’Tichka pass.
+The town is the favourite meal stop for those traveling over the Tizi n’Tichka pass.

 More Tizi n’Tichka impressions: